This is the personal sales book/portfolio of Charles Gorton, from 1939 or so.

 Even after 65 years, traces of the smell of machine oil linger on some of these

-Outer cover Official list of customers, 1939.
+Outer cover Official list of customers with mills, duplicators, and jig-borers as of July, 1939.
 This was loose inside the front cover.

 <Not shown: Stockton Profile Gauges catalog.
 Stockton Profile Gauges corporation, Lowell, MA.
 8 pages in length>